Discover Tranquility at Tagbo Falls Lodge in Liati Wote, Ghana

 Ready to book?
 Contact them directly via WhatsApp at +233 54 955 8307 for any enquiries.

 Not a fan of independent travel?
-Check out this tour from Get Your Guide, the best of Ghana’s Volta Region!
+Check out these top-rated tours:

 Madam Philomina and her team do a fantastic job, offering both local and continental dishes, including plenty of vegetarian options.
 Personal favorites include the baobab smoothie (baobab is a superfood native to Northern Ghana but lesser known), coconut curry rice (85 GHS/USD 5.50), and the homemade bread and garlic butter (40 GHS/USD 3).